xXDaGiXx/pyPost/README.md

 # pyPost
-A Free to you API client modeled after Postman written in Python
+A Free to use API client modeled after Postman written in Python

 ## To-Do